 The gateway uses LoRaWAN to communicate with Telemetry2U’s network server and deliver the sensor data.
 To access the gateway LoRaWAN settings, select LoRaWAN>>LoRaWAN from the navigation bar.

 Telemetry2U uses a Custom / Private LoRaWAN server and the address and port will vary depending on your desired frequency plan.
 Please refer to the table below.

 The Email address and Gateway ID are unique to each gateway and should not be changed – a mismatch between these settings and Telemetry2U’s server will mean your gateway won’t connect and is indicated by a red cross on the IoT Service icon on the gateway home page.

 Telemetry2U use a different Uplink and Downlink port for each frequency plan.
-For AU915, we use UDP port 1701 for both outgoing and incoming data.
+Please ensure you use the correct port for your frequency plan.
+Refer to the table below.

 The packet filters should be set to 0.